Seahawks QB Russell Wilson has ‘no doubts’ in his abilities amid slump

 Seahawks fans experiencing the uncomfortable sensation of watching what could be the first losing season since 2011, though, may be somewhat skeptical.

-It was just two games ago, after a 17-0 loss at Green Bay, that Wilson proclaimed “I’m a fixer,” and vowed that the Seattle offense would soon get back on track.
+It was just two games ago, after a 17-0 loss at Green Bay, that Wilson proclaimed “I’m a fixer” and vowed that the Seattle offense would soon get back on track.
 It obviously hasn’t yet.

 As for fixing or overcoming, neither is what Wilson or anyone else associated with the Seahawks had in mind as necessary tasks for the offense in December.